 The Proclamation of Queen Victoria (November 1, 1858)

 Lord Canning issued the Proclamation of Queen Victoria in a Darbar at Allahabad.
 According to this, India would be governed by and in the name of Queen Victoria.
-It was later recognized as the Magna Carta of the People of India.
+It was later recognised as the Magna Carta of the People of India.
 Moreover, it also outlined certain principles according to which the nation would be governed hereafter.
 Here are a few key takeaways:

 - East India Company’s treaties and agreements with princely nations of India would be upheld.